tramtran0497/React-Hook-basic/README.md

 ### what is the second project and the features?
 - There is a To-Do-List project, after the first rendering, it shows a list works in day that is given array.
 Whenever users click each work, it will be dissappeared and return new list.

+There are 2 ways that I wrote code for this project:
+- The first time: App.js file roles both position: control database and rendering UI and the bad idea leads to complex for using components.
+- The second time(refactoring code): App.js is database control and ToDOList.jsx roles rendering UI.